Lab work

 How much funding will I receive?

 You will receive up to £2500.
 Your university will be given £400 for incidental expenses.
 You will receive a stipend of £1600 for your research project.
 The grant will be paid to the University & they must manage the grant with/for you.
-A travel grant of up to £500 will also be awarded to enable you to attend & present your research at the 2024 Nutrition Futures Conference.
+The Society will then cover your travel and accommodation for you to attend & present your research at the 2025 Nutrition Futures Conference.

 How will application forms be judged?

-Volunteer members from the Society's Trustee Board, the Advisory Council and/or Membership Committee will make up the judging panel and will assess the applications on the academic achievement of the applicant, the scientific merit of the proposal and the reasons for how the candidate might benefit from carrying out a studentship.
+The judging panel and will assess the applications on the academic achievement of the applicant, the scientific merit of the proposal, and the reasons for how the candidate might benefit from carrying out a studentship.
 An aggregated score from all judges is then created to determine the successful applicants.

 What will I be awarded?

-All Studentship awardees will be given £2000 of funding, £1600 for you, £400 for the university and up to £500 to cover your costs of presenting at the Nutrition Futures Conference, where they will present their research project.
-A further award will be made for the best project which will be presented with their certificate at the Annual Reception.
+All studentship awardees will be given £2000 of funding, £1600 for you, £400 for the university and additional funding to cover your costs of presenting at the Nutrition Futures Conference, where they will present their research project.
+A further award will be made for the best project, which will be presented at the Annual Reception.

 Do I have to be a member of The Nutrition Society to apply?